 There may be a few reasons why a child develops DDH.
 They could include:

-Babies in the womb in a breech position are found to have greater incident of DDH.
+Babies in the womb in a breech position are found to have a greater incidence of DDH.
 These are babies that are buttock side down instead of head down.

 - A small or tight uterus (womb) because there is less room for the fetus to move.
 This is seen in first-born babies and babies born to a mother with low levels of amniotic fluid during pregnancy.